 In this article, I look at the different feeding methods for insects and a few other insects to see how they feed.

 There are two main types of feeding categories that insects fall into.
-Insects such as ants are chewers which can be seen by the holes they leave in plants.
+Insects such as ants are chewers, which can be seen by the holes they leave in plants.
 Grasshoppers, dragonflies, and beetles also fall into this category, using their jaws to bite into their prey.
 Many insects feed not just on plants but also other insects.

 Suckers are the second category of insects.
-Mosquitoes fall into this category as they use their proboscis to suck blood from animals.
+Mosquitoes fall into this category as they use their beak to suck blood from animals.
 Aphids also fall into this category as they extract food from plants.